IgniteUI/igniteui-docfx/en/components/simple-combo.md

 - `Esc` will close the list.

-When combobox is opened, allow custom values are enabled and add item button is focused:
+When the simple combobox is opened and allow custom values are enabled, and add item button is focused:

 - `Enter` will add a new item with `valueKey` and `displayKey` equal to the text in the search input and will select the new item.